Great Scott

 "Great Scott!" is an interjection of surprise, amazement, or dismay.
-It is a distinctive but inoffensive exclamation, popular in the second half of the 19th century and the early 20th century, and now considered dated.
+It is a distinctive exclamation, popular in the second half of the 19th century and the early 20th century, and now considered dated.

 It originated as a minced oath, historically associated with two specific "Scotts": Scottish author Sir Walter Scott and, later, US general Winfield Scott.

+It is a catchphrase of the fictional scientist Emmett "Doc" Brown from the Back to the Future franchise.

 Origins

 It is frequently assumed that Great Scott! is a minced oath of some sort, Scott replacing God.
 The 2010 edition of the Oxford Dictionary of English labels the expression as "dated" and simply identifies it as an "arbitrary euphemism for 'Great God!'".

-Alternatively, but similarly, it has been suggested that it may be a corruption of the South German / Austrian greeting Grüß Gott.
+Alternatively, it has been suggested that it may be a corruption of the South German and Austrian greeting Grüß Gott, although the meaning of the two expressions is totally different.

 Sir Walter Scott

 An early reference to Sir Walter Scott as the "great Scott" is found in the poem "The Wars of Bathurst 1830" published in The Sydney Monitor on 27 October 1830, still during Scott's lifetime; the pertinent line reading "Unlike great Scott, who fell at Waterloo", in reference to Scott's poorly-received The Field of Waterloo.

 An explicit connection of Sir Walter Scott's name with the then familiar exclamation is found in a poem published 15 August 1871, on the centenary anniversary of Scott's birth:

-Mark Twain uses the phrase to reference Sir Walter Scott and his writing.
-Twain's disdain for Scott is evident in A Connecticut Yankee in King Arthur's Court (1889), in which the main character repeatedly utters "great Scott" as an oath, and in The Adventures of Huckleberry Finn (1884), where he names a sinking boat the Walter Scott.
+Mark Twain uses the phrase in some of his writing.
+The main character in A Connecticut Yankee in King Arthur's Court (1889) repeatedly utters "great Scott" as an oath.
+The exclamation can also be seen in The Man that Corrupted Hadleyburg (1899).
+Twain's disdain for Scott may be evident in The Adventures of Huckleberry Finn (1884), where he names a sinking boat the Walter Scott.